-Machines primarily classified in the following race classes are prohibited: Lightweight Vintage, Middleweight Vintage, Ultra-Lightweight Superbike, Lightweight Superbike, and Formula 3.
+Machines primarily classified in the following race classes are prohibited: 160 Vintage, 250 Vintage, 500 vintage, Lightweight Classic Superbike, Ultra-Lightweight Supersport, Lightweight Supersport, and Lightweight Superbike.

 Team classification is assigned based on the highest classification of any machine ridden by the team during the event.